 Most chief digital officer and their corresponding Scrum teams within an organization perform some common functions.
 They design user interfaces, develop software for apps, websites, and automated journey steps, analyze and measure customer interactions data, oversee the back-end support of the organization’s sales and customer services operations, and provide customers with marketing insight to ensure that branding is embedded throughout the customer journey, without any architecture at the planning stage.
 In an article entitled “Digital Transformation Using Enterprise and Business Architecture” the author states “90% of corporate leaders view digital as a top priority”, and yet “83% of leaders struggle to make meaningful progress on digital transformation.”
 If agile teams were to start incorporating architecture at the planning stage, the number of leaders struggling to make any meaningful progress in their digital transformation would be much lower.

 Defining a detailed and very useful user story, as described in Figure 10 above, based on an architected customer journey would accelerate greatly its delivery.
 Most of the words used in this user story are made up of detailed elements defined and structured within the business and enterprise architecture of the company, including capabilities, stakeholders, value streams, information concepts, and business processes.
 Gathering the information to complete this user story using a business and architecture model will be completed at a quicker pace and at a lower risk of failure.
 Furthermore, building relevant requirements, epics and users stories using the organization’s business and enterprise architecture will allow business analysts to waste less of their time and the business stakeholders’ time from which they need to extract knowledge from.
+Additionally, data management training, architecture training, and requirements management training would be extremely useful to any organization that wants to employ effective data management with agile methods in an architectural environment.

 Enterprises use more and more various agile methodologies in the hope of speeding things up with the pursuit of optimal customer journeys.
 Yet most of them struggle in delivering these journeys on time and within budget.
 To make meaningful progress in their digital transformation, corporate leaders need more than agile approaches.
 Agile teams need to start incorporating architecture early on at the planning stage of their initiatives.
 Focused business and enterprise architecture allow corporations to prioritize better at the planning level, cut time lost building relevant epics and user stories, and finally lower significantly the number of sprints necessary to complete their projects.